nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Quick start

-This section contains all the necessary information you will need to get started with using MedBook.
+This section contains all the necessary information to get started with using MedBook.

 ### Requirement